-(1) Purpose.
-The purpose of the PUD Planned Unit Development district is to promote improved development design by allowing greater flexibility and imagination in urban and rural development while ensuring substantial compliance with the intent of the zoning ordinance and adopted plans.
-The district allows variations in uses, structures, densities, setbacks requirements. and vard building heights, landscaping and other provisions for developments which are cohesively planned and implemented.
+Purpose.
+The purpose of the PUD (1) Planned Unit Development district is to promote improved development design by allowing greater flexibility and imagination in urban and rural development while ensuring substantial compliance with the intent of the zoning ordinance and adopted plans.
+The district allows variations in uses, structures, densities, setbacks requirements, building heights, and yard landscaping and other provisions for developments which are cohesively planned and implemented.
 In exchange for such flexibility, the project (hereinafter referred to as Planned Unit Development or PUD) must provide a higher level of design and functionality than normally required for other developments.